geocomPP/sdv/chapter.md

 Colour and other aesthetics
 ---------------------------

-Colour has an enormous impact on how people will percieve a graphic.
+Colour has an enormous impact on how people will perceive a graphic.
 Adjusting a colour palette from yellow to red or from green to blue, for example, can alter the readers' response.
 In addition, the use of colour to highlight particular regions or de-emphasise others are important